TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Motors/MotorsDetailDesign.md

 **Constraint Solution 5:**

 In case of getting stuck, getting off course, or veering off from one motor rotating faster than the other, the motors will use a HAL effect encoder.
 This encoder allows determining position and speed control of the motors by using the output signal of the sensor.
+This sensor in conjuction with the motor shield can also allow the robot to back up to get back into correct position if needed.

 Enoder